cristianku/CarND-Behavioral-Cloning-Project3/writeup_report.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-And I have also used the Track2
+And I have also used the Track2 to sample data.
+Very important was to train the vehicle to recover from the side to the center.